Michel Le Bris

 Michel Le Bris (1 February 1944 – 30 January 2021) was a French writer.

 Career

 He was a specialist on Robert Louis Stevenson and the organizer of the Saint-Malo literary festival "Astonishing Voyageurs" which he started in 1990.

-Le Bris' À traverse l'Écosse was published in 1992.
+Le Bris' À travers l'Écosse was published in 1992.
 Lesley Graham makes a critical assessment of its evocation of Stevenson's Edinburgh in her essay "Questions of Identity on the Stevenson Trail in Scotland".

 Michel Le Bris is a graduate of HEC Paris.